Russian missiles hit Kyiv as G7 summit begins in Europe - KTVZ

 Russia targeted the Ukrainian capital of Kyiv with a series of missile attacks Sunday, as leaders of the G7 nations gather in Germany for the first day of their annual summit.

-The chief of Ukraine’s national police force, Ihor Klymenko, said one person died and five were wounded in a Russian missile strike that hit a residential apartment block in Kyiv.
+One person died and at least six were wounded in a Russian missile strike that hit a residential apartment block in Kyiv.
+The city’s Deputy Mayor, Volodymyr Bondarenko, said four of the injured were admitted to the hospital as search and rescue operations continue.

+Bondarenko also said a kindergarten was hit in the missile strike but no one was injured, and video from Ukraine’s Ministry of Internal Affairs showed a large missile funnel in the backyard of the kindergarten.

-The injured included a 7-year-old girl, he said.
+Those injured in the residential block included a 7-year-old girl, he said.
 Her mother, a 35-year-old woman named Katerina, was rescued from the rubble and put into an ambulance.
 She is a citizen of Russia, but had lived in Kyiv for a long time.

 A CNN team on the ground spoke to the injured girl’s grandmother, Natalia Nikitina, who found out about the attack online and rushed to the apartment block, where she cried as she watched teams trying to rescue her daughter-in-law.